François Roche: Themes and concepts in Roche's work

 Roche's works often represent the divergence of science, architecture, philosophy, science fiction genetics, art, identity, and biopolitics.
 However, through the avatar, Roche explores philosophical concepts of the LGBTQI community, communications, and philosophy.
 In describing his beliefs and work, Roche often cites fiction and non-fiction, ranging from Jacques Lacan to Noam Chomsky to Paul B. Preciado.
-Roche describes s/he and New Territories as “tool to knot and unknot realities" in the spirit of Michel Foucault.
+Roche describes s/he and New Territories as "tool to knot and unknot realities" in the spirit of Michel Foucault.

-The Frac Centre-Val de Loire calls Roche's early work as veering "towards hybridization and “hyperlocalism”, aimed at distorting reality and bringing out its most significant unusualness."
+The Frac Centre-Val de Loire calls Roche's early work as veering "towards hybridization and "hyperlocalism", aimed at distorting reality and bringing out its most significant unusualness."
 In 1996, Roche started using digital processes to create his work.
 Roche's later works also incorporate robotics complemented by writing and lectures.

 Reception

-Roche has been called an "elusive" artist by The New York Times, a "provocateur" by the Bangkok Post, and "always provocative" by The Architect's Newspaper.
+Roche has been called an "elusive" architect-artist by The New York Times, a "provocateur" by the Bangkok Post, and "always provocative" by The Architect's Newspaper.
 The New York Times describes Roche's work as "not buildings exactly, but scientific experiments."
+In France he has been called an ANARCHITECT in French newspaper Libération.